 - acquisition of training materials.

 The purpose of the Waterloo Nexus Advisory Group is to facilitate discussion on technical issues related to development and ongoing support of the Waterloo Nexus environment.
 Each member is expected to bring to the Group issues for discussion and resolution, and to communicate information back to the Waterloo Nexus system administrators within the academic and academic support units they represent.
 The group is advisory to UCIST.
+See the WNAG website for more information and meeting minutes.

 The Web Advisory Committee provides recommendations to and receives direction from the University's Web Steering Committee and UCIST.
 It tracks evolving requirements and use of the Web and develops strategies for its ongoing evolution.
+See the WAC website for more information and meeting minutes.

 Student Technology Council (STC)